 These captivating qualities led the nobility of the 19th century to give it the title ‘King of wines and wine of kings’.
 Barolo must be allow to age for at least three years, one and a half of which has to be in oak barrels.
 If the ageing is prolonged for five years, the wine gains the title of ‘Riserva’.

-Communes included in the Barolo production area are: Barolo, La Morra, Monforte, Serralunga d’Alba, Castiglione Falletto, Novello, Grinzane Cavour.
+Communes included in the Barolo production area are: Barolo, La Morra, Monforte, Serralunga d’Alba and part of Castiglione Falletto, Novello, Grinzane Cavour.
 Verduno, Diano d’Alba, Cherasco and Roddi.

 One of the last and most important pieces of research on Barolo, has been the collection of the ‘cru list’ or Additional Geographical Definitions and its inclusion in the Disciplinary regulations in 2010.